In this post, you’ll find dysarthria exercises, strategies, and treatment ideas for your adult speech therapy patients.

 Breath Control Exercises

-Click for step-by-step treatment patient instructions.
+Click for step-by-step treatment instructions.

-Building Up Breath Control
+17. Building Up Breath Control

 Print out reading material then add slash marks between words to denote a new breath group.
-Where you put the slash marks will depend on each patient’s skill level.

 Patient Instructions: